anti-bad/anti-bad.github.io/rules.md

 This competition adheres to the [**IEEE Code of Conduct**](https://www.ieee.org/content/dam/ieee-org/ieee/web/org/about/ieee_code_of_conduct.pdf) and the [**IEEE Privacy Policy**](https://privacy.ieee.org/policies).

 All submissions must be **original, fair, and reproducible**.
-The organisers may verify results when necessary to ensure the integrity of the leaderboard.
+The organizers may verify results when necessary to ensure the integrity of the leaderboard.

 Participants retain full ownership of their methods and code.
-Any materials shared with the organisers during verification will remain **private** and will be used only for evaluation purposes.
+Any materials shared with the organizers during verification will remain **private** and will be used only for evaluation purposes.

 ---

 ## Frequently Asked Questions

+### Registration and Participation

+**How can I join the competition?**
+The competition is hosted on Codabench.
+To participate, register on the platform and join our competition.
+For detailed instructions, please refer to the official Codabench wiki: [Participating in a Competition](https://github.com/codalab/codabench/wiki/User_Participating-in-a-Competition).

 **Can I participate individually or as part of a team?**
 Yes.
-You may compete either as an individual or within a team, but not both.
-Each participant can belong to only one team for the duration of the competition.
+You may compete either as an individual or as part of a team, but not both.
+Each participant can only belong to one team throughout the competition.
+There is no strict limit on team size.

+**How do I form a team on Codabench?**
+Teams are managed through Codabench organizations.
+To create a team:
+1. Select "Create an Organization" from your account dropdown menu.
+2. Invite team members using the "Edit Organization" button.
+3. Invited members must accept the email invitation to join.
+4. As the team leader (owner), adjust member permissions from "Member" to "Participant" to enable team submissions.

+Note: Organizations are platform-wide and can be used across all Codabench competitions.

+### Submissions

+**How do I submit as a team?**
+On the "My Submissions" page, you can choose to submit either as yourself or as your organization.
+When submitting as an organization, the organization name will appear on the leaderboard instead of your individual username.
+While all organization members can submit, only one submission per organization will be displayed on the leaderboard—newer submissions from any member will replace the previous entry.
+All submissions are private and visible only to you and the competition administrators.

 **Can I choose only some tasks to participate in?**
 Yes.
 You may submit to any subset of tasks.
 Tasks without submissions will simply be scored as zero.

 **Do I need to submit my model?**
-No. In the test phase, invited teams will submit both results and code.
-The organisers will verify that the code can reproduce the submitted results within the allowed resources (one A100 GPU, 24 hours).
+No. In the development phase, you only need to submit prediction result files to receive scores.
+In the test phase, invited teams will submit both results and code.
+The organizers will verify that the code can reproduce the submitted results within the allowed resources (one A100 GPU, 24 hours).

 **Will my submitted code be shared publicly?**
 No. All submitted code will remain private and will be used only for verification.

 **Where can I ask questions or get updates?**
-You can reach the organisers through:
+You can reach the organizers through:

 * **Discord:** [https://discord.gg/x8GqKDF2Rb](https://discord.gg/x8GqKDF2Rb)
 * **Email:** [antibad-competition-satml-2026@googlegroups.com](mailto:antibad-competition-satml-2026@googlegroups.com)